Skip to main content

 Setting up semantic.colors.json

-Create the semantic.colors.json file with your color definitions.
-The file location depends on your project type, per the TiDev convention:
+Create semantic.colors.json with your color definitions.
+The file location follows the TiDev project layout:

 info

-The semantic command (covered later on this page) auto-detects the project layout and writes to the right location — you don't need to specify it manually.
-The path examples below use the Alloy location; Classic users get their output under Resources/ automatically.
+The semantic command, covered later on this page, detects the project layout and writes to the right location.
+The examples below use the Alloy path; Classic projects write under Resources/ automatically.

 app/assets/semantic.colors.json